 Looking for the pork and sauerkraut recipe you remember from your childhood?
 It’s right here!

 Champagne toasts.
 Caviar and blini.
 Chinese takeout.
 All laudable New Year’s rituals.
-But if you’re smart, you’ll already be stocking up at the meat counter for the most important tradition of all: eating pork and sauerkraut for good luck on New Year’s Day.
+But if you’re smart, you’ll already be stocking up at the meat counter for the most important tradition of all: eating good luck pork and sauerkraut on New Year’s Day.

 The type of pork used is more a matter of personal taste and specific family traditions.
 I’ve seen recipes calling for bone-in pork loin, pork shoulder, and country ribs, and I doubt the good-luck gods are frowning on one and blessing another.

 My mom, of German descent, always nestles a rolled pork roast into the sauerkraut and whips up a batch of mashed potatoes so she can spoon the meat and kraut on top and mush it all together.

 My dad, the Italian, prefers kielbasa (or kolbassi, as we pronounce it in the Pittsburgh area).
 He also remembers many instances of hot dogs simmering in the sauerkraut, though that combo seems more appropriate for summer months at Citi Field.

 As for me, I split my parents’ preferences right down the middle: kielbasa and sauerkraut atop mashed potatoes.